PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:05:40
+Last updated: 2024-04-02 20:06:13
-Random Quote: Our intention creates our reality. - Wayne Dyer
+Random Quote: The World is my country, all mankind are my brethren, and to do good is my religion. - Thomas Paine